HenrikMoe/Service-Infrastructure/README.md

 - **ISO 27001 Compliance Reporting**
   - **Automation of ISO 27001:** Compliance checks by transforming data to meet audit requirements.
     - **Standard:** ISO/IEC 27001 for information security management.

-- **Material Architecture Proposal Engines**
-  - **Langrnagian Astral Domain Projection:** Project matter as frequencies of energy from the 5D totality source into 4 and 3D multi-purpose vehicles.
-    - **Standard:** GFD Vehicle Projection Program

 - **Supply Chain**
   - **Supply Chain Clarity:** Utilize Jinsei.ai as a hub for tracking, verifying, and reporting supply chain data.